Who Really Uses 2D Animation? What We Learned from 40 Companies

 On the other hand, when we looked specifically at SaaS and AI companies, a strong pattern stood out.
 Out of the 12 companies in this category, 9 of them used 2D animation for their video content.
 The other three went with talking-head style videos where they demonstrated the product live or used a mix of live footage and animation to tell their story.
 Interestingly, none of the SaaS or AI companies in our sample used 3D animation at all.

 It is worth noting that because we pulled our company list from Y Combinator and the Fortune 500, a large portion of the sample naturally came from IT and technology-related industries, including SaaS and AI.
 This explains why we ended up with more SaaS and AI examples compared to other fields.
-For the “Other” category, we placed companies from more niche or miscellaneous industries, such as medical, aviation, or even manufacturing, to keep the dataset balanced.
+For the “Other” category, we placed companies from more niche or miscellaneous industries, such as medical, aviation, or manufacturing, to keep the dataset balanced.

 What we learned from the results